2023 Solar Incentives Guide for Effingham, IL - Tax Credits & Rebates

 Get a free quote from one of our trusted Effingham solar installers to see how much you can save.

 What Solar Tax Credits, Incentives, and Rebates are Available in Effingham?

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panels could qualify for both sales tax and property tax exemptions.
-Sales tax exemptions are applied at the time of purchase.
-Property tax exemptions allow you to exclude the added value of the solar panels when calculating property taxes on your home.
+- Tax Exemptions: Your solar system might qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are effective at the time of purchase.
+Property tax exemptions allow you to exclude the value added by your solar panels when calculating property taxes on your house.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-The easiest way to understand how the new Clean Energy Credit might apply to you is to talk with your local Effingham solar panel installers.
+To fully understand how the new Clean Energy Credit might apply to you, reach out to your local Effingham solar installation expert.